josegonzalez/minui-list/README.md

 # or capture output to a variable for use in a shell script
 output=$(minui-list --file list.json)

-# specify a header for the keyboard page
+# specify a title for the list page (replaces --header in previous versions)
-# by default, the header is empty
+# by default, the title is empty
-minui-list --file list.json --header "Some Header"

-# you can also use --title instead of --header (identical functionality)
 minui-list --file list.json --title "Some Title"

-# specify justification for the title/header
+# specify alignment for the title
-# 0 = left (default), 1 = center, 2 = right
+# left aligned by default, options are "left", "center", "right"
-minui-list --file list.json --title "Centered Title" --title-justification 1
+minui-list --file list.json --title "Centered Title" --title-alignment center

 # specify alternative text for the Confirm button
 # by default, the Confirm button text is "SELECT"